-Computer networks make up the backbone of businesses requiring connectivity across many platforms.
-As a networking major, you will learn principles and concepts of computing along with organizational and business concepts.
-You’ll gain practical skills in the areas of computer programming, introductory networking, systems development, computer hardware, operating systems, and databases.
-You’ll be able to work independently, as well as in groups across a range of diverse situations.
+The demand for IT professionals is high with our dependence upon technology in the workplace.
+Computer networks make up the backbone of businesses, requiring connectivity across many platforms.
+With a computer networking degree, you’ll be prepared for jobs in the IT sector like network administration and systems analyst.
+In the networking degree path at Wayne State, you will learn principles and concepts of computing along with organizational and business concepts.
+You’ll gain practical skills in the areas of programming, networking, systems development, hardware, operating systems, and databases.
 Along with specialized knowledge in computer networking, you will discover the types and range of career opportunities in the field.
-You’ll also gain an understanding of the contexts and environments surrounding the development and uses of information systems, and when you graduate, you’ll be ready for any career in information technology that depends on a deep understanding of computers.
+You’ll also gain an understanding of the contexts and environments surrounding the development and uses of information systems, and when you graduate, you’ll be ready for a career in information technology and computer networking.

 Percent of recent WSC graduates employed or in graduate school